Texas Defensive Driving Safety Tips

 No matter how long we have been driving there are always Texas driving safety tips and tricks that others know that we may not be aware of.
-To improve your skills at defensive driving, Texas offers multiple options that you can learn from as you become a mature driver.
 This defensive driving Texas online course will provide you with the instruction you need at the right price.

 Here are some Texas defensive driving tips that we have put together to aid you in being a safer, calmer, and better defensive driver as a whole.

 - Do NOT drink and drive or drive under the influence of any drug or medication.
 It is extremely dangerous to drive if you have alcohol in your system.
 Not only does alcohol interfere with your brain's communication pathways, it leads to: